 The U.S. Embassy would like to clarify the process U.S. citizens should follow when getting married in Cambodia.
 You need to make an appointment for this service.
 To make an appointment, please click here.

 U.S. citizens should request marriage applications from the Legal and Consular Department of the Ministry of Foreign Affairs and International Cooperation (MFA) of the Kingdom of Cambodia, located at 3 Samdech Hun Sen Street, Sangkat Tonle Basac, Khan Chamkamorn, Phnom Penh.
 The application form lists seven supporting documents that must be provided by foreigners and attached to the application.
-The application also says that foreigners must legalize five of these documents at their respective embassies.
+The application also states that foreigners must legalize five of these documents at their respective embassies.

-Of those documents required, consular officers at the U.S. Embassy can only legally certify copies of a U.S. citizen’s passport and notarize affidavits of single status; the current Cambodian sub-decree governing marriages also only requires certification of those two documents.
+Of the documents required, consular officers at the U.S. Embassy can only legally certify copies of a U.S. citizen’s passport and notarize affidavits of single status; the current Cambodian sub-decree governing marriages also only requires certification of those two documents.
 None of the other documents required by the MFA can be certified by the U.S. Embassy.
 The MFA has assured the U.S. Embassy that marriage applications in which only the passport copies and affidavits of single status have been certified, in accordance with both U.S. and Cambodian law, will be accepted by them, despite any written notices or instructions that indicate otherwise.

-According to new marriage requirements issued on by the Government of Cambodia on November 20, 2018, male U.S. citizens wishing to marry Cambodian women must:
+According to new marriage requirements issued on by the Government of Cambodia on November 20, 2018, all male U.S. citizens wishing to marry Cambodian women must:

-- Have a monthly income of at least US $2,500
+- Have documents proving a monthly income of at least US $2,500